Maltese Premier Promises Resignation Amid Firestorm Over Journalist's Killing

 "Not only did these people kill or facilitate the killing of my mother, but they tried covering it up — layer upon layer of crime and corruption," Caruana Galizia's son Paul explained in a podcast episode late last month for the British publication Tortoise.

 After Muscat's address on Sunday, Caruana Galizia's son and family made it clear they remain unconvinced.
-Muscat merely "delayed his resignation in an attempt to continue protecting himself and Schembri," said the late journalist's family.
+Muscat merely "delayed his resignation in an attempt to continue protecting himself and Schembri," the late journalist's family said.
 "There is no alternative explanation."

 "His continued tenure as prime minister is intolerable to anyone who cares about justice.
 His role in the investigation into our wife and mother's assassination is intolerable," they continued in their statement.
 "Until he resigns, we will use all legal remedies to ensure Muscat has no further involvement in the investigation and criminal proceedings, other than as a possible suspect."